Atlanta campaign: Kennesaw Mountain (June 27)

 This battle was a notable exception to Sherman's policy in the campaign of avoiding frontal assaults and moving around the enemy's left flank.
 Sherman was sure that Johnston had stretched his line on Kennesaw Mountain too thin and decided on a frontal attack with some diversions on the flanks.
 On the morning of June 27, Sherman sent his troops forward after an artillery bombardment.
 At first, they made some headway overrunning Confederate pickets south of the Burnt Hickory Road, but attacking an enemy that was dug in was futile.
 The fighting ended by noon, and Sherman suffered heavy casualties, about 3,000, compared with 1,000 for the Confederates.
 Johnston fell back toward Smyrna on July 3 and by July 4 to a defensive line along the west bank of the Chattahoochee River that became known as Johnston's River Line.

 Pace's Ferry (July 5)

 Johnston put the Chattahoochee River between his army and Sherman's.
 General Howard's IV corps advanced on Pace's Ferry on the river.
 The Confederate pontoon bridge there was defended by dismounted cavalry.
 They were driven away by BG Thomas J. Wood's division of IV Corps.
 The bridge, although damaged, was captured.
 Howard decided not to force a crossing against increased Confederate opposition.
 When federal pontoons arrived on July 8, Howard crossed the river and outflanked the Pace's Ferry defenders.
 This forced them to withdraw; and this permitted Sherman to cross the river, advancing closer to Atlanta.
 Johnston abandoned the River Line and retired south of Peachtree Creek, about 3 mi north of Atlanta.

 Sherman vs. Hood

+Due to public pressure, Confederate President Jefferson Davis had become increasingly irate at Johnston giving ground.
+Finally, on July 17, Davis stripped Johnston of command and replaced him with John Bell Hood.
+Hood may have seemed a more able commander than Johnston, especially on the attack, as seen at Gettysburg, but the Army of Tennessee was short on men, talent, and luck.
+Sherman had been frustrated by Johnston's defensive tactics and was reportedly pleased with the change as the aggressive Hood was more willing to do open battle, thus giving Sherman opportunities to use his superior numbers and firepower to destroy Confederate forces.